kartik-venugopal/aural-player/README.md

 ## Planned updates

-**Multiple selection and drag/drop reordering in playlist** - The playlist will allow selection of multiple items at once, and reordering by dragging and dropping.
-This will make reordering and/or removal of multiple playlist tracks much less tedious.

 **New playlist views with track groups** - In addition to the current flat view, new views will be added to the playlist, which group tracks by album, artist, genre, etc.

 ## Recent updates

+10/15/2017: **Multiple selection and drag/drop reordering in playlist** - The playlist now allows selection of multiple items at once, and reordering by dragging and dropping.
+This makes reordering and/or removal of multiple playlist tracks much less tedious.

 10/12/2017: **New playlist navigation functions** - New functions have been added for more convenient playlist navigation.
 These include: 1 - Show playing track within playlist, 2 - Scroll to top of playlist, and 3 - Scroll to bottom of playlist.